HKID Card Replacement: When and How to Apply for New Smart ID

-In accordance with Section 7B(3) of the Registration of Persons Ordinance, any person who without reasonable excuse fails to apply for a new identity card within the specified call-up periods commits an offence and will be liable to a fine of $5,000 if prosecuted.
+Following Section 7B(3) of the Registration of Persons Ordinance, any person who without reasonable excuse fails to apply for a new identity card within the specified call-up periods commits an offense and will be liable to a fine of $5,000 if prosecuted.

 However, if you are outside Hong Kong during your specified call-up period, you need not rush back to Hong Kong for identity card replacement before the expiry of your specified call-up period.
 You can still have your HKIC replaced at any one of the Smart Identity Card Replacement Centres within 30 days of your return to Hong Kong.

-How can I make a booking for appointment to replace my Hong Kong identity card?
+How can I make a booking for an appointment to replace my Hong Kong identity card?